messi-yang/multi-games-server/README.md

 # Game of Liberty Computer

-A server that keeps computing the next generation of the game of liberty.
+A server that keeps computing the next generation of the Game of Liberty.

 ## Design Principles